argoproj/argo-cd/docs/operator-manual/installation.md

 * [ha/namespace-install.yaml](https://github.com/argoproj/argo-cd/blob/master/manifests/ha/namespace-install.yaml) - the same as namespace-install.yaml but
   with multiple replicas for supported components.

-## Single-Tenant (a.k.a.
-"Headless")
+## Core

-The single-tenant installation is most suitable for cluster administrators who indepently use Argo CD and don't need multi-tennancy features.
+The core installation is most suitable for cluster administrators who indepently use Argo CD and don't need multi-tenancy features.
 This installation includes less components and easier to setup.
 The bundle does not include API server, UI as well as install non-HA light-weight version of each component.

 The end-users need Kubernetes access to manage Argo CD.
-The `argocd` CLI has to be configured using `argocd login --headless` command.
+The `argocd` CLI has to be configured using `argocd login --k8s-api` command.
 The Web UI is also available and can be started using `argocd admin dashboard` command.

-Installation manifests are available at [headless-install.yaml](https://github.com/argoproj/argo-cd/blob/master/manifests/headless-install.yaml).
+Installation manifests are available at [core-install.yaml](https://github.com/argoproj/argo-cd/blob/master/manifests/core-install.yaml).

 ## Kustomize